The legal position: no diagnosis required

 - 6

-If refused, appeal robustly
+If refused, consider an appeal

 Evidence that works in place of a diagnosis